scozv/tango/type/bst.md

 We can indicate the comparasion rule by constructor parameter which will be used for greater left instead of smaller left by default.

-For `search`, `insert`, `delete` operations which travel the tree, there are two versions, the one is iterative operation, the other is recursive one whose function name is initialized with a `r`.
+For `search`, `insert`, `delete` operations that travel the tree, there are two versions:

+* iterative operation,
+* recursive one, in which function name is initialized with a `r`.

 Always choose iterative operations as a recommandation in `JavaScript`.